 Pauline Murdock Wildlife Management Area

-The 68.5 acre Pauline Murdock Wildlife Management Area is located in Essex County, Town of Elizabethtown.
+Pauline Murdock Wildlife Management Area (WMA) The primary purposes of the Pauline Murdock WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This WMA is a 68.5 acre parcel.
 In 1974, the property was received as a gift from Mr. Robert B. Murdock, in memory of his wife Pauline.
 It was accepted as a state refuge to enhance and perpetuate local wildlife.
-The property is approximately one-half mile east of the village of Elizabethtown and is accessible by Essex County Route 8, also known as the Elizabethtown-Wadhams Road.

 About 5 acres of the parcel is flood plain and the rest is a moderately steep mountain slope.
 A manmade canal clearly accentuates the terminus of the flood plain and the base of the mountain.
 This canal now directs snow melt and rainfall to a very small man made pond to a log crib dam and continues to the Boquet River.